 - Video tutorial – (3 – 7 mins, standard mp4 video format and ratio of 720 or 1080)

 - Written documentation to accompany the video tutorial (250 – 500 words, word document)

 - Approximately 4+ screenshots to be inserted in the necessary document positions

-- Quiz – A simple 3 to 5 question multiple choice quiz consolidating what has been learnt in the article (questions can be written in your word document with corresponding answers (please include 3 incorrect answers as well as the correct answer).
+- Quiz – A simple 3 to 5 question multiple choice quiz consolidating what has been learnt in the article.
+Questions can be written in your word document with corresponding answers (please include 3 incorrect answers as well as the correct answer).

 How you get paid:

 All payments are processed through paypal.com, on being hired we will ask you to provide your PayPal email address, for legal and tax reasons the PayPal account must be registered to you and not a third party.
 All payments will be processed at the end of each project.
 Projects will normally be a maximum of 10 articles.